csound/manual/docs/opcodes/metro2.md

 For example, `ktrig metro2 4, .65, -1, 0, 1` selects corrected timing, with `1` for main beats and `-1` for offbeats.

+_icorrect_ (optional, default=0) -- zero preserves the original timing, including startup offbeats and the one-control-cycle offset between the two clocks.
+Set to 1 for corrected timing: both clocks advance together, the initial swing comes from its first control-rate value, and a nonzero initial phase does not emit an offbeat that has already passed.
+Corrected mode requires a finite, nonnegative frequency and initial phase, and swing between 0 and 1.

+For example, `ktrig metro2 4, .65, -1, 0, 1` selects corrected timing, with `1` for main beats and `-1` for offbeats.

 ### Performance

 _ktrig_ - output trigger signal